Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/13 Chapter-11 Van Richtens Tower.md

 ### Khazan's Spell Drain

 Khazan warded his tower so that he alone could cast spells near or within it.
-The effect is identical to an [[5.
-Mechanics/Spells/Antimagic Field.md\|antimagic field]] centered on the tower and extending 5 feet from it in all directions.
+The effect is identical to an antimagic field centered on the tower and extending 5 feet from it in all directions.
 The effect doesn't apply to magic traps and constructs created by Khazan, including the trap on the tower door in area V2, the golems in areas V4, and the animated suit of armor in area V7.

 ## Areas of the Tower